zahur76/dj-rest_auth/README.md

     ),
 ```

-Include templates and update templates in settings.
+Include templates and update templates in settings to point to new template folder.
 Add drf-spectacular to REST_FRAMEWORK in settings.py.

 ```
     REST_FRAMEWORK = {